rollins-cms/cms330-spr20/sprint2/lab-virt-mem.md

-# Lab - Virtual Memory and Memory Management*
+# Project 1 - Virtual Memory and Memory Management*
 `*`Adapted with permission from Dr. Jared Moore and Dr. Greg Wolff, GVSU

 ## Overview
-The main purpose of this lab is to investigate the cooperative role played by the compiler and the operating system in the organization of a process' logical address space.
+The main purpose of this project is to investigate the cooperative role played by the compiler and the operating system in the organization of a process' logical address space.
 It is designed to improve your understanding of memory allocation protocols.
-A secondary purpose is to introduce a tool for detecting a common memory error -- a memory bound violation.
+A secondary purpose is to introduce another tool for detecting a common memory error -- a memory bound violation.

 ## Activities
-Part I of the lab introduces a tool to help you test your program for memory leaks.
+Part I of the project introduces a tool to help you test your program for memory leaks.
 This tool is significantly lighter weight than `valgrind` which we worked with in CMS230.
 (But of course, it's much less powerful.)

-The rest of the lab consists of an open-ended investigation into the memory mapping of the current Mimir system environment (the GNU gcc compiler running under Linux on an Intel processor).
+The rest of the project consists of an open-ended investigation into the memory mapping of the current Mimir system environment (the GNU gcc compiler running under Linux on an Intel processor).

 ## Getting Started
-Accept the Virtual Memory Lab assignment (link available on Canvas).
+Accept the assignment link (available on Canvas).
 Clone the repo to your Mimir workspace.
-You will submit all your work for this lab through `git`/GitHub, so look back at `project0` if you need a refresher on how to push your work.
+You will submit most of your work for this project through `git`/GitHub, so look back at `project0` if you need a refresher on how to push your work.

-You will also need to install the program Electric Fence, a memory management tool.:
+You will also need to install the program Electric Fence, a memory management tool:
 ```
 prompt> sudo apt-get install electric-fence
 ```